Auto parts supply remains stable, distribution chain clogged

-NEW BETHLEHEM — With spot shortages of many items a result of the coronavirus pandemic, auto enthusiasts across the country have reported the scarcity of spare parts for their vehicles.
+NEW BETHLEHEM – With spot shortages of many items due to the coronavirus pandemic, auto enthusiasts across the country have reported the scarcity of spare parts for their vehicles.
 This does not seem to be the case in Clarion County, according to several stores.

 “We started thinking about what we were most likely to run out of.
 As a result, we laid in a six-months’ supply of brake rotors and have not had a big need for them yet.
 The picture might look a little different in the future, though,” she said.